Tart-sweet citrus salad dressing takes just five minutes to make in the blender. This citrus vinaigrette is perfect on any salad!

 Truly, I can't think of a green or grain salad that this dressing wouldn't take to the next level.
 Try it on:

 And so on, in that fashion.

 I do think that this dressing would be too thin for pasta salad, but it's worth a shot!
-You may want to throw a handful of soaked cashews into the blender, so make something that will cling better to your pasta.
+You may want to throw a handful of soaked cashews into the blender, to make something that will cling better to your pasta.

-Citrus vinaigrette recipe
+Citrus salad dressing recipe